 Methamphetamine is a psychostimulant that has surged in popularity over the last decade and is a highly addictive chemical.
-Meth addiction is a serious worldwide health problem associated with major cognitive, medical, financial and legal consequences.
+Meth addiction is a serious worldwide health problem associated with major cognitive, medical, financial, and legal consequences.
 Typically sold in crystal form, this drug can be injected, snorted, smoked or ingested orally.

+What are the effects of meth?
 This stimulant produces profound amounts of euphoria and bursts of energy which can last for upwards of 24 hours depending on the method of administration and size of the dose.
 Meth is so addictive due to the potent action that takes place with dopamine and serotonin levels in the brain.
 The dopamine that is flooded into the brain provides a feeling of pleasure, reward, and motivation while the serotonin is responsible for regulating mood, appetite, and memory.

 Detox programs are generally the best method of approaching treatment for meth withdrawals and abuse.
 After detox, the following step is to attend a treatment program in order to tackle the underlying psychological effects of the underlying addiction.
 Rehab programs help people that suffer from meth addiction a way to establish new healthy life habits and decrease the chance of relapse.
 The first step is the hardest, but once the decision has been made to seek help for a solution to addiction, life begins to unfold in a way that ultimately restores an individual back to society in a healthy way.